poobymallon/data-science-cpenkava-2025/data-science-curriculum-build/challenges/c11-psaap-assignment.md

   - from our handy-dandy table, avg_T is an output that represents “Plane-averaged fluid temperature”
-    - given that norm_T is an output that represents “Normalized fluid temperature rise,” these variables are quite similar in what they are measuring and may be derived from some of the same measurements, which is where the effectiveness in prediction may come from
+    - given that norm_T is an output that represents “Normalized fluid temperature rise,” these variables are almost identical in what they are measuring and are derived from the same measurements, which is where the effectiveness in prediction comes from.
+The only difference between the two is that norm_T is avg_T normalized to the fluid inlet temperature, T_f.
+We know this from the equation above: norm_T = (avg_T - T_f)/T_f, so the two have a direct mathematical relationship and thus are very, very good at predicting each other.
 - Would we have access to `avg_T` if we were trying to predict a *new* value of `T_norm`?
 Is `avg_T` a valid predictor?
   - No we would not - both of them are an output derived from